-Keywords-Feed forward neural network, process modeling, model predictive control, crystallization process.
+Keywords- artificial neural networks, nonlinear model control, process identification, crystallization process

 I. INTRODUCTION

 THE phenomenon of crystallisation occurs in a large group of pharmaceutical, biotechnological, food and chemical processes.
 These kind of industrial productions are usually performed in a batch or fed-batch mode which is related with the formulation of a control problem in terms of economic or performance objective at the end of the process.
 The crystallisation quality is evaluated by the particle size distribution (PSD) at the end of the process which is quantified by two parameters - the average (in mass) particle size (MA) and the coefficient of particle variation (CV).
 The main challenge of the batch production is the large batch to batch variation of the final PSD.
 This lack of process repeatability is caused mainly by improper control policy and results in final product recycling and loss increase.